saltstack/salt/doc/index.rst

     management.
 The possibilities are endless and Salt's future looks bright.

+:doc:`Testing Salt <topics/tests/index>`
+    A howto for writing unit tests and integration tests.

 :doc:`Python API interface <ref/python-api>`
     Use Salt programmatically from your own scripts and programs easily and simply via ``import salt``.